adi-ver/Customer-Segmentation-using-Kmeans/README.md

 ### Results
 ##### Cluster Labels:
--Each customer is assigned a cluster label indicating the segment to which they belong.
+Each customer is assigned a cluster label indicating the segment to which they belong.
 ##### Cluster Profiles:
 Average feature values for each cluster are computed to understand the characteristics of each segment.
 ##### Visualizations: